Leadership Emerging in Academic Departments (LEAD) Program for Junior Faculty Physicians and Scientists

 LEAD Program Curriculum

 LEAD Program participants will have considerable latitude to select problems of immediate relevance to their own professional practice and/or research and education.
 LEAD Program faculty provide feedback and refinements on proposed projects.
-It is not required that the Capstone project be implemented; however, a four-page proposal will be submitted to the Program Directors in October 2019 to satisfy the program requirement.
+It is not required that the Capstone project be implemented.
+All capstone projects will be presented during a late spring presentation series as well as presented at a poster session in the fall.

-Assistant Professors and Associate Professors (fewer than four years in rank) are eligible.
-Underrepresented minority faculty members are encouraged to apply.
+Assistant Professors (must have completed one year in rank) and Associate Professors (less than four years in rank) are eligible.
+All are welcome to apply who are eligible.
+Underrepresented in medicine faculty are particularly encouraged to apply.

-*We will begin accepting applications for LEAD 2019 in September.
+We are currently accepting applications for LEAD 2024!

-- Curriculum vitae in standardized UT Southwestern P&T Format (Word template also is available at W:\PUB\SMSDEAN\Promotion and Tenure)
+- Curriculum vitae in standardized UT Southwestern P&T Format (Word template available under "Important Information").

-Our team of directors, co-directors, and faculty includes internationally recognized physicians, researchers, and administrators.
+Our team of directors, co-directors, and faculty include internationally recognized physicians, researchers, and administrators.

 The LEAD Program is offered at no cost to the participants or their sponsors.